drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 ```

 **Output**:
-If succesful, the `delete` command will output the following message:
+If successful, the `delete` command will output the following message:

 ```
 Delete operation successful